Kojiro Yasuda

-Kojiro Yasuda (安田 虎士朗, Yasuda Kojiro) is a Japanese professional footballer who plays as a midfielder for J3 League club Tegevajaro Miyazaki, on loan from FC Tokyo.
+Kojiro Yasuda (安田 虎士朗, Yasuda Kojiro) is a Japanese professional footballer who plays as a midfielder for J2 League club Ventforet Kofu, on loan from FC Tokyo.

 Club career

 Yasuda was registered as a type-2 player for the 2021 season with FC Tokyo.

 In December 2022, it was announced that Yasuda would be joining J2 League club Tochigi SC on loan for the 2023 season.

 In March 2024, Yasuda joined J3 League club Tegevajaro Miyazaki on loan until 31 January 2025.

 International career

 Yasuda has represented Japan at under-16 and under-17 level.